zhaozhongch/eth_2_rosbag/README.md

 /rgb_image0
 /rgb_image1
 ```
 where `image0` is the gray image.
-Code should be straigtforward to understand
+Code should be straigtforward to understand.
+You should put the `eth_config` folder into your `VINS FUSION`'s config folder.